 Frequently Asked Questions (FAQ)

-A: It’s best to wait until after an initial period of No Contact (usually 3-4 weeks).
+It’s best to wait until after an initial No Contact period — usually 3–4 weeks.
 Apologizing too soon can seem desperate and insincere.
-Waiting allows both of you to process the initial emotions and ensures your apology comes from a place of calm reflection, not panic.
+Waiting allows both of you to process the initial emotions, so your apology comes from calm reflection, not panic.

-Q: Should I apologize if I wasn’t the one who ended the relationship?
+Should I apologize to my ex if I wasn’t the one who ended the relationship?

-A: Yes.
+Yes.
 It’s incredibly rare for one person to be 100% at fault in a breakup.
 Even if you were the one who was left, there are likely things you could have done better.
-Apologizing for your specific part shows immense maturity and can completely change the dynamic between you and your ex.
+Apologizing for your specific part shows immense maturity and can completely change the dynamic.
 It’s about accountability, not blame.